Peter de la Billière: Special Air Service Regiment

 In 1956, de la Billière attended and passed Selection for the Special Air Service.
 During his first SAS tour, he served in Malaya during the Malayan Emergency, as well as Oman where he was mentioned in despatches and was awarded the Military Cross in 1959 for leading a troop in the assault on Jebel Akdar.
 After his initial tour with 22 SAS, he returned to the Durham Light Infantry to run recruit training, before taking up the post of Adjutant of 21 SAS – the London-based Territorial Army (reserve) SAS regiment.
 In 1962, he was attached to the Federal Army in Aden.
 In 1964, he failed Staff College but was appointed Officer Commanding A Squadron 22 SAS.
-From 1964 to 1966, A Squadron 22 SAS was deployed to Borneo where he was second-in-command of the regiment for the Indonesia-Malaysia confrontation.
+From 1964 to 1966, A Squadron 22 SAS was deployed to Borneo for the Indonesia-Malaysia confrontation.
 For his actions during this period he was awarded a bar to his Military Cross.

 After this tour, de la Billière re-attended Staff College, and, this time, passed.
 After Staff College he was posted as G2 (intelligence) Special Forces at Army Strategic Command.
 He then served a tour as second-in-command of 22 SAS, of which he was Commanding Officer from 1972 to 1974.
 For service in Oman, he was awarded the Distinguished Service Order (DSO) in 1976 for his actions in the battles at Musandam and Dhofar.

 De la Billière then served from 1977 in a number of administrative posts assuming command of the British Army Training Team in Sudan before returning to the regiment as Director SAS in 1979.
 For the next four years he commanded SAS Group with overall responsibility for military command.
 It was during this period that the Special Air Service Regiment became publicly known as a consequence of their storming of the Iranian Embassy in 1980.
 He was also responsible during the Falklands War for planning Operation Mikado.
 In 1982, he was appointed a Commander of the Order of the British Empire (CBE).